 - Shared Media: Brand’s social web participation and interaction with consumers on social media.

-Internet and Social media are now key drivers of the convergent media.
+Internet and Social media are now essential drivers of the convergent media.
 This single change has not only changed the media landscape but also empowered consumers.
 Consumers no longer can be taken granted for.

-A hotel company, which owns no hotels but we have AirBnB.
+A hotel company, which owns no hotels but we have Airbnb.

 MakeMyTrip like travel company, with no offices.

-Or a market place, which has zero inventory but we have Alibaba and Amazon.
+Or a market place, which has zero inventory, but we have Alibaba and Amazon.

 So how we need to manage Media Convergence?
-Or what methods companies should adapt in age of media convergence to remain in the game?
+Or what methods companies should adapt in the age of media convergence to remain in the game?

 (2) Complementarities: Complementarities means bundle goods or services to deliver additional value to consumers.
-Like Smart TV with internet where we can watch a movie of our choice on Netflix or Tablet PCs.
+Like Smart TV with the internet where we can watch a movie of our choice on Netflix or Tablet PCs.

 (4) Novelty: Novelty comes from innovative methods of transactions or by creating innovative business models.
 Like Uber business or PayTM payment wallet.

-Let me tell you all how we handled media convergence in our business…
+Let me tell you all how we handled media convergence in our business.

-If you will visit our website, you will find it’s as a Grocery Product rating and review website.
+If you visit our website, you will find it’s as a Grocery Product rating and review website.
 But that’s not the complete truth.
 That’s the way we engage us with consumers.

-Best is that no consumer is paid a single penny, their opinions are not moderated and there is no bias.
+Best is that no consumer is paid a single penny, their opinions are not moderated, and there is no bias.

 So what is the benefit to us as business or to our clients?

 Old product testing and research methodology costed around Rs.
 1.8m to Rs.
-3.5m or even more, depending upon numbers of towns and sample size.
-And time taken for research was 4 to 8 months.
+3.5m or even more, depending upon the numbers of towns and sample size.
+And the time taken for research was 4 to 8 months.

 That’s not all.
-With this website we also help our client’s generate testimonial content.
+With this website, we also help our clients generate testimonial content.
 We help them with sampling and in creating positive word of mouth and brand advocacy campaigns.